k0jir0/appiumdemo/README.md

 - Appium Server GUI is running and listening on default values.
 - LayoutInspector can be prepared to inspect the Android application.
 - All Terminal configurations listed in https://www.swtestacademy.com/how-to-install-appium-on-mac/ are configured.

+Steps:
+1. Clone the build off the repo to your drive
+2. Have configured your environment according to the project as described within this project.
+3. Inside of VSC, navigate to src/test/java/io/appium/java_client/android/AutomationTest.java and select it to be ran.
+4. Press F5 (MacOS) to run.
+5. Read the two notes below before proceeding to Step 6, re-start the Java script if necessary.
+6. When the Java application runs in the embedded Terminal with a lightweight CLI, input 1 to load your device and build paths.
+7. Input 2 to start the Appium server.
+8. Input 3 to run the automation script.

+Note: The path of the build inside of function configureCapabilities() in src/main/test/java/android/AutomationTest.java must be re-configured to point to the new path of your environment after downloading. the build is contained in the project in a folder called build.

+Note: The path of the build inside of function configureCapabilities() in src/main/test/java/android/AutomationTest.java must be re-configured to point to the unique identifier of your emulated Android Device.

 # Project Specifications:
 - MacOS 12.6.2 Monterey